kdm9/axe/README.md

 AXE very rapidly selects the optimal index present in a sequence read, even in the presence of sequencing errors.
 The algorithm is able to handle combinatorial indexing, indexes of differing length, and several mismatches per index.
-Early results indicate far improved accuracy and speed over existing de-multiplexers.
+Benchmarking results indicate far improved accuracy and speed over existing de-multiplexers.
 Unscientific trials show AXE processes more than 500,000 reads per second.